-For most couples, a wedding is the first time you’ll ever have to think about planning a huge event, let alone creating a wedding budget.
-This usually means lots of people start planning in a similar way:
+For most couples, a wedding is the first time you’ll ever have to think about planning a huge event, let alone creating a plan for wedding budget costs.

 - First you think about the wedding you want.

 - Then you think about how much you’re comfortable spending.

 - And then you hope really hard – fingers-crossed – that the two concepts match up.

 Did you know that well over ½ of all brides spend more on their wedding than originally planned?

 The problem is, it’s almost impossible to know your wedding budget costs until you start getting into the nitty-gritty of planning.

 Getting a handle on the cost of things is really important to making a budget you can stay within.

 When couples overspend it’s thought they just got caught up in the expectations of the wedding industry.
 But guess what?